SudarshanDhage/The-Writing-Book/README.md

-Typeit is a basic blogging platform made using React, Redux and Firebase
+The Writing Book is a basic blogging platform made using React, Redux and Firebase

 ## To compile the script